Ljovynn/WarioWare-Predicter-GiT/README.md

 If you have any feedback to provide (more information on microgame patterns are very appreciated), contact me on Discord: Ljovynn#2602

-Finally, if you want to talk about anything related to WarioWare, the WarioWare Cult Discord is the best place on the internet for that: https://discord.com/invite/ZRJWynWgGx
+Finally, if you want to talk about anything related to WarioWare, or share your high scores, the WarioWare Cult Discord is the best place on the internet for that: https://discord.com/invite/ZRJWynWgGx

 # Version 3.2 (2022-11-08)